Walkthrough: Using Automation to Write a Letter in Microsoft Office Word

 The user should get a message if the customer does not qualify for the discount.
 In the example, the codeunit closes without any message.

 Calling the Codeunit from the Customer Card

-The final task is to ensure that you can call the codeunit from the Customer Card form in the Classic client and the Customer Card page in the RoleTailored client.
+The final task is to ensure that you can call the codeunit from the Customer Card page in the Microsoft Dynamics NAV Windows client.

-To call the codeunit from the Customer card page in the Classic client
+To call the codeunit from the Customer card page in the Microsoft Dynamics NAV Windows client

-Select the Customer Card page and then click Design.
+Select the Customer Card page and then choose Design.

 To add a new action, locate the action container with the subtype set to ActionItems.

-Right-click the next line after the ActionItems container, and then click New.
+Right-click the next line after the ActionItems container, and then choose New.

 In the Caption field of the new line, type Word Letter.